 It should be a rule that a mono-lingual programmer is barred from teaching beginners.

 The problem is that it is too easy to focus on the surface detail of what we do.
 It is a terrible shame that the Hour of Code uses the term "code".
 Not only does it give all the wrong impressions, it focuses on the mastery of some cryptic language.
-It would have been so much better to have called it something like "hour of computer understanding" but ....
+It would have been so much better to have called it something like "hour of computer understanding" or "hour of algorithmic thought" but ....

 The key is that you don't teach programming by teaching code.